Save this idea for later so you don't forget to use it!

 Learn how to complete the fizzing rainbows baking sods and vinegar science experiment below!

 Bo loves rainbows and she loves hands-on activities.
-I made my toddler STEM challenge cards with her in mind (even though she’s a bit beyond the toddler stage).
+I made my preschool STEM challenge cards with her in mind.

 The first card we pulled out said, “make a baking soda and vinegar reaction.”